-- 1. Click the Tags button on the toolbar, click the Tag of your choice, then click the Tag Thought to open its Thought Properties dialog box. - 2.
-You can make the same customizations as you can to any Thought while you're in the Tag's Thought Properties dialog box.
+- Click the Tags button on the toolbar, click the Tag of your choice, then click the Tag thought to open its Thought Properties dialog box.
+You can also click any tag that is visible in the plex to navigate to that tag thought. - 2.
+You can make the same customizations as you can to any thought while you're in the Tag's Thought Properties dialog box.
 When you're finished making revisions, press the Enter key.

-Renaming a Tag changes the Tag throughout your entire Brain.
+Renaming a Tag changes the Tag throughout your entire brain.